-- Make sure your presentation fits the allotted time limit: A talk is 10 minutes talk plus 5 minutes discussion, a poster is 3 minutes talk plus 2 minutes discussion.
+- Make sure your presentation fits the allotted time limit.
 Talk: It may help to determine which slide marks the middle of your presentation.
 You will have a timer on stage.

 Tips from «How to give a dynamic scientific presentation», see first link below.

 - It is okay to be nervous.
 Breathe.

 - Stride up to the podium.

 - Stand tall and keep your chest lifted.

 - Take your time.
 A moment or two of silence as you gather your thoughts or move to a new topic can actually make the audience pay attention.